 - GMU's Student Health Services (SHS) provides high quality health care, counseling, health education and prevention services to George Mason University students.
 Students need to first call 703-993-2831 to speak to a nurse before scheduling an appointment.
 For assistance when the clinic is closed, SHS has an after-hours nurse advice hotline at 800-466-0386 and a list of after-hours urgent care centers (walk-in clinics) on their website.
 They also have a webpage with details about COVID Services. - The Student Health Insurance office has details about the insurance coverage and fees for international students and links to insurance plan documents.
-In addition, there are tips on how to understand your insurance and health education resources.
+In addition, there are tips on how to understand your insurance and health education resources including how to enroll dependents in the plan or add dental insurance.
+There is also a link to the GMU Aetna Student Health site where you can print your ID card and search for a doctor or pharmacy.